Napalm (1986-2000): a Thrash Metal band from Whitestone, New York, USA.

-riginally known as Combat, the Thrash trio Napalm secured a record deal with 'Combat Records' (no relation, but the label forced them to change their name to Napalm).
-Their first release was a self-titled EP under the line-up of Chris Weidner (vocals/bass), Jeff Rossbach (guitar) and Rex Rossbach (drums) in 1986, printed as a part of 'Combat's' Bootcamp series.
-The EP was an energetic bust of Thrash and one of the better sellers of the series, but despite already having a long-term deal with 'Combat' (the label), the band and label couldn't agree on the futureand the original lineup folded.
+riginally known as Combat, the thrash metal trio Napalm secured a record deal with 'Combat Records' (no relation, but the label forced them to change their name to Napalm).
+Their first release was a self-titled EP under the line-up of Chris Weidner (vocals/bass), Jeff Rossbach (guitar) and Rex Rossbach (drums) in 1986, printed as a part of 'Combat's' Bootcamp compilation series.
+The EP was an energetic bust of thrash metal, and one of the better sellers of the series.
+Despite already having a long-term deal with 'Combat' (the label), the band and label couldn't agree on the future and the original lineup folded.

 See All... ⏬

 Footnote: Their Napalm EP was re-released in 1999 with the Have Mercy Power Metal Mad EPs.